cylc/cylc-admin/docs/proposal-spawn-on-d.md

 #### Options

-Firstly, is submit number ever needed by the workflow or task logic or is it only to avoid clobbering job logs? **If the latter, can we just determine submit number from the filesystem when the job script is first written to disk?**
+Firstly, I don't think that submit number (as opposed to retry number) is ever needed by workflow or job logic is it?
+If its only purpose is to record what happened and avoid clobbering job logs then **can we just get the previous value from disk, and increment it, when the job script is written?**

 Otherwise:
 - Remember submit numbers for all tasks that have triggered so far?